Skip to main content

 • Enable or disable webhooks

-Trigger package execution via Webhook
+Trigger an execution via Webhook

 You can trigger a webhook by copying the webhook URL from its details page and then making a HTTP GET or HTTP POST request to that URL.